electricimp/CFAx33-KL/README.md

 The CFA533-TMI-KL is used in the Electric Imp Factory BlinkUp Box.

-**To add this library to your project, add** `#require "CFAx33KL.class.nut:1.0.1"` **to the top of your device code.**
+**To add this library to your project, add** `#require "CFAx33KL.class.nut:1.1.0"` **to the top of your device code.**

 ## Class Usage

 **Optional Callback Note:**  Most methods in this library contain an optional *callback* parameter.
 If an optional callback is passed in, it will be called when the CFAx33KL acknowledges the command.
 The callback function takes one parameter, a response table.
 The response table will contain either an *err* key with an error message, or a *msg* key with the data received from the response packet.
-A successful response often contains an empty array as the *msg*.
+If no response data is expected a successful response often contains an empty array as the *msg*.

 #### Constructor